Configure Data Retention

 Be aware that 24-hour automatic abandonment of transactions can happen even they are rendered but never actually captured any data, or transactions that are never user-saved, even though they are background-saved, for example, on page navigation.

-10. The Finished Transactions setting determines how many days transaction records and any associated details will be kept once a transaction has finished.
-If PII data has been deleted for a submission, the header records remain until this policy kicks in, allowing administrators to find the submission in the logs.
+7. Edit a number of days transaction records and any associated details are kept once a transaction has finished in the Finished Transactions field.
+If PII data has been deleted for a submission, the header records remain in the system until this policy kicks in, allowing administrators to find the submission in the logs.

 Note